What are hip dips, how do you get rid of hip dips, what causes hip dips, and hip dip surgery? We’ll cover this and more here!

 what are hip dips

-Hip dips, also called violin hips, are a fairly common feature for women’s bodies.
+Hip dips, also called violin hips, are a fairly common feature of women’s bodies.
 Some women have them, some don’t, and some wish they didn’t.
 The term refers to a small indentation in the hips, preventing the full, round shape that many women strive for.
 While they are a normal part of the body structure and not caused by excessive weight, they might not be the shape you want in your hips.

 Some people’s hip dips are very subtle, while others are more pronounced.
 Some people can lessen their appearance with diet and exercise, while others can’t.
 It’s also important to note that hip dips are not the same as love handles.